When You Lose a Finger to Dog Bite, Who’s Liable?

-Get a Phoenix Lawyer from The Husband and Wife Law Team on Your Side
+Get a Phoenix Lawyer from The Husband & Wife Law Team on Your Side

 If you’ve lost a finger or the use of a finger due to a dog bite, you need to contact an experienced Phoenix dog bite lawyer.
-To find out more about your legal rights and options, please call The Husband and Wife Law Team at Breyer Law Offices, P.C.
+To find out more about your legal rights and options, please call The Husband & Wife Law Team.
 Dial (602) 457-6222 for a free consultation.